seduloushawke-art/DragonPoker/README.md

 - 👁️ A rider may not fold while their dragon is physically present and watching.
 The dragon's pride is at stake.
 - 🍷 If a green rider wins a Gold Flight pot, tradition demands they buy Benden wine for the whole table.
-- ⚖️ All disputes are settled by the senior Weyrwoman's rider, whose ruling is final and binding.
+- ⚖️ All disputes are settled by the senior Weyrwoman, whose ruling is final and binding.

 ---